doraaobodo/crisprMCD/README.md

 ## Example Data

-An example input file is included in the `data/` folder so users can test the workflow.
+Example input files are included in the `data/` folder so users can test the workflow.
 This is a MAGECK-MLE results file.
 Example: